 Most purchases will need to be procured directly through eVA or recorded in eVA through the P-Card Allocation process.
 A fee is assessed to each transaction in eVA and charged to Mason and/or the vendor by the Commonwealth.
 Mason pays these fees centrally.
 Some purchases are exempt from eVA submission and other purchases require eVA submission but are exempt from the associated fees.
 Refer to the eVA Exemption Guide for proper categorization.

 Use a P-Card in eVA

 A P-Card may be used to place orders with eVA vendors who accept it as a form of payment.
 The P-Card is the preferred payment method since it reduces paperwork and expedites payment to the vendor.
-Once a P-Card payment is processed in eVA, the purchaser must allocate the transaction in the Bank of America Works system to complete the process.
+Once a P-Card payment is processed in eVA, the purchaser must allocate the transaction in the Mason Finance Gateway system to complete the process.